hotdogdevourer/FBS-Synthesizer/README.md

 # Formant-based speech synthesis in Python 3.11.0

-This is a random thing i worked on, it's a formant speech synthesis script in python
+This is a random thing i worked on, it's a formant speech synthesis script in python.

 To use, do: pip install tqdm